-PLANNED ACTUAL Actions/Services 1.5(1) Extend the school day by providing targeted ELA and Math intervention before school and after school through small group tutoring services using research- based practices All teachers provided students with the opportunity to receive additional support in the classroom.
+Action 5 Actions/Services PLANNED 1.5(1) Extend the school day by providing targeted ELA and Math intervention before school and after school through small group tutoring services using research- based practices ACTUAL All teachers provided students with the opportunity to receive additional support in the classroom.
 The majority of teachers provided time before or after class to come in for additional tutoring time.
 Specific targeted tutoring also occurred primarily in the ES classes, as teachers were required to turn in their plan for and results.
 Students also received 1-1 tutoring services if referred through an SSPT.
 For the 2019-2020, we will be using iReady data to target after school interventions and to provide a platform for our after-school programs to utilize these programs as well.
 The iReady results will be provided to the SSC on an ongoing basis as this is the platform which we will providing our school monitoring and data progress.
 We will be providing a schoolwide data meeting annually so that all stakeholders will be aware of our intervention progress.
-BUDGETED ESTIMATED ACTUAL Expenditures \$100,171 - Federal \$27,721 - Federal Title 1 (Alternative \$59,336 - Cert.
-Wages & Benefits Intervention/Support) \$2,015 - Classified wages and \$29,783 - Cert.
-Wages & Benefits benefits \$6,637 - Classified wages and benefits \$1,850 - Books/Suppl. \$1,307 - Books/Suppl. \$36,970 - Operating Expenses \$5,094 - Operating Expenses
+Expenditures BUDGETED \$100,171 - Federal \$59,336 - Cert.
+Wages & Benefits \$2,015 - Classified wages and benefits \$1,850 - Books/Suppl. \$36,970 - Operating Expenses ESTIMATED ACTUAL \$27,721 - Federal Title 1 (Alternative Intervention/Support) \$29,783 - Cert.
+Wages & Benefits \$6,637 - Classified wages and benefits \$1,307 - Books/Suppl. \$5,094 - Operating Expenses Action 6 PLANNED ACTUAL materials needed to support students struggling in